Through The Fibro Fog

 Jump to Recipe Print Recipe

-parsnip and ginger soup in two white bowls with a spoon in one next to garlic cloves and a bowl of herbs.
+carrot parsnip and ginger soup in two white bowls with a spoon in one next to garlic cloves and a bowl of herbs.

 Hearty root vegetables are always cozy during the winter months and make for such tasty soups!
-We make this parsnip ginger soup with creamy coconut milk and lots of delicious spices so it has a lovely depth of flavor that feels so good on a chilly day.
-It's perfect for a healthy lunch for all the family!
+We make this parsnip carrot ginger soup with creamy coconut milk and lots of delicious spices so it has a lovely depth of flavor that feels so good on a chilly day.
+It's perfect for a tasty lunch for all the family!

 And if it's coming up to spring, then my broccoli zucchini soup feels light and fresh!